-I notice more so….how big everything is.
+I notice more so….how big everything is and lots of it.
 It’s not like I’ve been gone long, and I do visit every 1/2 year or so.
-But it’s hard to ignore, how everything is so big.
+But it’s hard to ignore, how everything is so big and in mass quantities.

 What I look forward to, is seeing my parents and friends.
 Obviously.
 But I’m that American, who gets back to the States and wants to eat American food.
-We have a lot of Thai, Vietnamese, Chinese, Malay and Indian food in Singapore and sometimes a good óle juicy BBQ, or cheeseburger just hits the spot.
+In Singapore, we have a lot of Thai, Filipino, Vietnamese, Indonesian, Chinese, Peranakan, Malay and Indian food.
+So when I visit the States, a good óle juicy BBQ, and or cheeseburger calls me.
+YUM!

 Even though, we don’t have a car here (we often use shared riding or rent a car).
-I still get in the wrong side.
+I still get in, on the wrong side.
 I make a full circle around the car before getting in.
 I’m sure I look like I have OCD, pacing around a car, then getting in.

 The Top Common and Interesting Questions, I’ve been asked.

 1.“Where else have you lived?”
 Is a very common question amongst expats.

 2. “How long will you live in Singapore?”
-Was usually the first question when we first told friends we were moving.
+Was the first question when we first told friends we were moving.
 Which confused me because, when I moved from Virginia to California.
 No one asked me how long I was going to live in California.

 3. “How do you fill your days?”
-Is a new common question, usually followed by, “Do you work?”
+Is a common question, usually followed by, “Do you work?” when answering no.

 Top Most Interesting Questions

 Job Interview Questions: The EEOC (Equal Employment Opportunity Commission) does not exist here.
 I have been asked (on job applications) my nationality, religion, if I have tattoos, gender, marriage status, and if I have children.

 When meeting a friend’s father here in Singapore, he asked me, ”What is it like being an African American?”

 A good expat friend asked me, “Do you fear being shot when you go back to America?”